heychrisek/medal-count/README.md

 It is a React component built using Redux for stage management.
 Each column of the table is sortable (on click of column header), using Ramda.js functions and comparators for sorting (tie breakers, etc.).

 Internally, the module accepts parameters for element ID, sort, and medal count data.
-An Ajax request is made for the data on page load (`componentDidMount`).
+An Ajax request is made for the data on page load (`componentDidMount` via Redux action/reducer).

 ## Usage

-`git clone` this repo, `npm install`, and `npm run start` to serve the component locally.
+`git clone` this repo, `npm install`, and `npm run start` to serve the component locally. `npm run build` to create production build.

 ## Functionality